zay448345045/JustPiano/oboe/tests/README.md

 ## Prerequisites/caveats

+1. Java JDK installed.
+2. On Mac, you must agree to the XCode license.
+The script will prompt you.
-You must have compiled and executed one of the Oboe examples or OboeTester.
+3. You must have compiled and executed one of the Oboe examples or OboeTester.
 That ensures that the NDK and cmake is installed.

-You must define `ANDROID_NDK` as an environment variable and make sure `cmake` is on your path.
+4. You must define `ANDROID_NDK` as an environment variable and make sure `cmake` is on your path.

 To test this on Mac or Linux enter: